 Between May of 2021 and August of 2022, Michael was elected by the Board of Directors as Acting Executive Director of the Lumen Christi Institute.

 Michael is passionate about the mission of the Lumen Christi Institute to make the Catholic intellectual tradition, in its depth and breadth, a living dialogue partner at the university, in the city, and across the nation.
-He is married and has a young toddler.
+He is married and has two young kids.

 David Strobach serves as the University Program Coordinator at the Lumen Christi Institute, where he assists in the planning and execution of events for the UChicago community.
 Previously, David was the President of the Hillsdale College Catholic Society.
 There, he further developed the organization and hosted an array of figures that helped foster the Catholic intellectual and spiritual life.
 At Hillsdale College, David received his B.A. in History and Philosophy & Religion, where he took a special academic interest in the writings of St. Francis de Sales and the development of the lay vocation.